-- 'Light' package PPE - ✓ Decontamination overall - ✓ Work gloves - ✓ Chemically resistant boots (decontamination boots) - Cordon area off in proportion to the risk with tape, barriers, beacons and cones. - And of course the mandatory PPE which applies to the entire site and specifically to certain areas (within the blue zones).
+- 'Light' package PPE - ✓ Decontamination overall ✓ Work gloves

+- ✓ Chemically resistant boots (decontamination boots) - Cordon area off in proportion to the risk with tape, barriers, beacons and cones. - Indubitably, the mandatory PPE which applies to the entire site and specifically to certain areas (within the blue zones).